The Civil Rights Movement: Grassroots Perspectives@ The John Hope Franklin Humanities Institute

 Participants (classroom teachers in grades 7-12) will learn the bottom-up history of the Civil Rights Movement and receive resources and strategies to bring it home to their students.
 They will have the unique opportunity to learn from the people who made the civil rights movement happen, and from the leading scholars of the era.

-Three key narratives will serve as the focus of this institute.
+The following narratives will serve as the focus of the institute.

-2) The tradition of protest grew out of a long history of activism in the black community.
+4) The tradition of protest grew out of a long history of activism and resistance in the Black community.

 Location: Duke University, Durham, NC